drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 The expected outcomes of the project include improved student satisfaction, as the software system will provide a more convenient and streamlined process for managing accommodation.
 KTDI staff will also benefit from increased efficiency, as the system will reduce the need for manual data entry and administrative tasks.
 Finally, the system is expected to reduce errors and delays in the accommodation management process, resulting in a more reliable and efficient system overall.

 ### 2. Background:
 The student accommodation system is an essential aspect of managing student life on a university campus.
 It automates the process of assigning student room and ensures that students are placed in suitable accommodations that meet their needs and preferences.
 The system is vital in providing a comfortable and safe living environment for students, promoting their academic success and overall well-being.
-However, the current manual and unorganised system in KTDI can be time-consuming, prone to error and inconsistencies, leading to inefficiencies in the room application and management process and a poor user experience for both students and administrators.
+However, the current unintegrated and unorganised system in KTDI can be time-consuming, prone to error and inconsistencies, leading to inefficiencies in the room application and management process and a poor user experience for both students and administrators.

 Our proposed student accommodation system is focused to overcome these challenges via devloping a modern, spontaneous automated system that streamline the room rentaling and managing process.
 To provide students, staff, and administrators with a seamless user experience, the proposed system makes advantage of the most recent technology and best practises.
 The developed system will provide an efficient and effective way for students to apply for hostel online based on their selections and for administrators to allocate housing quickly and accurately.